 Shou Zi Chew has served as our director since May 2019.
-Mr. Chew currently serves as the president of international, executive director and the chief financial officer at Xiaomi.
+Mr. Chew currently serves as an executive director, a senior vice president and the president of international at Xiaomi.
 Prior to joining Xiaomi, Mr. Chew was a partner at DST Investment Management Ltd. from August 2011 to June 2015.
 Mr. Chew worked at Goldman Sachs International from July 2006 to July 2008.
 Mr. Chew received a bachelor's degree in economics from University College London in 2006 and a master's degree in business administration from Harvard Business School in 2011.